Career change for teachers.

 Ask for help

-Other people can be a fantastic source of help to you when you are contemplating a career change.
+Other people can be a fantastic source of help to you when you are contemplating a career change from teaching.
 They can offer advice, suggestions, inside information on organisations as well as potential introductions to people and companies who could do with your skills.
 A career coach is a specialist in this area and can help with all aspects of career change from looking at different options to the practicalities of running a time-efficient successful job search campaign.

 You might also find Corinne’s book “Career Coach”, a self-help career coaching book to be helpful.

 Reassuringly Corinne Mills says that she has worked with lots of ex-teachers who have very successfully made the transition into new careers.
 Their new paths have been very diverse.
 Some have gone into very different roles such as training, IT, sales, marketing, law, started their own business, decided to run a pub.
-Others have changed the way they teach going into home or skype tutoring, private education, adult or vocational learning, pastoral roles or working with small learning groups.
+Others have changed the way they teach; going into home or skype tutoring, private education, adult or vocational learning, pastoral roles or working with small learning groups.
 And on occasion individuals rediscover their passion for teaching, realising that perhaps it wasn’t the job they had the issue with, it was a difficult relationship at that particular school.
 The career coaching then focuses on the strategies and tactics they can use to manage such challenges in the future.

 Corinne’s book “Career Coach.
 Your personal workbook for a better career” is available on Amazon.